WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirrudh Sharma finds the Community Classroom initiative really great!
 - Vishv Deshwal says that, his way of teaching things is different and comprehensive.
+- I like this file to be very evident and good